 Distributional Requirements by Year

 Students must have enrolled for at least one course credit in two skills categories (writing, quantitative reasoning, or foreign language) by the end of the second term of enrollment in order to be eligible for promotion to sophomore standing.
-They may elect no more than four course credits in a single department, and no more than six course credits in a single disciplinary area (humanities and arts, sciences, social sciences), except insofar as a student taking a laboratory course may elect as many as seven course credits in the sciences.
+They may elect no more than four course credits in a single department, and no more than six course credits in a single disciplinary area (humanities and arts, sciences, or social sciences), except that a student taking a laboratory course may elect as many as seven course credits in the sciences.

 Note that credit from outside Yale may not be applied toward the distributional requirements for the first year; accordingly, students who are permitted by the Committee on Honors and Academic Standing to repair a deficiency in these requirements over the summer following the first year must do so by means of enrollment in Yale Summer Session.

-Students must have enrolled for at least one course credit in each of the three disciplinary areas and for at least one course credit in each of the three skills categories by the end of the fourth term of enrollment in order to be eligible for promotion to junior standing.
+Students must have enrolled for at least one course credit in each of the three disciplinary areas, and for at least one course credit in each of the three skills categories, by the end of the fourth term of enrollment in order to be eligible for promotion to junior standing.

 Students must have completed all of their skills requirements, and must have earned at least one course credit in each of the disciplinary areas, by the end of the sixth term of enrollment in order to be eligible for promotion to senior standing.